 Effective working and collaboration come from understanding what each of the Leadership Domains can contribute and how they depend on each other.
 In Part 2 we will discuss what the people in each Domain need in order to thrive.

 4 Leadership Domains – Part 1 was last modified: February 16th, 2019 by Richard Sterry

 A team may have a good mix of talent, shared values and a high degree of trust.
 However there is one aspect we often overlook which may be holding the team back?

 Previously we discussed in Part 1 the 4 Leadership Domains and their special contributions.
 We also looked at how the Domains interact and the importance of creating a balanced team.

 A team with great potential and an awareness of strengths can still struggle if their fundamental needs are missing.
-Accommodating the preferences across the team can make vast difference to the level of contribution from individuals.
-Each of the 34 StrengthsFinder® themes have their own specific needs, here we look more at the needs of the 4 Domains.
+Accommodating the preferences across the team can make a vast difference to the level of contribution from individuals.
+Each of the 34 StrengthsFinder® themes has their own specific needs, here we look more at the needs of the 4 Domains.
 What do they need in order to thrive?

 Strategic Thinking Domain

 Themes: Analytical®, Context®, Futuristic®, Ideation®, Input®, Intellection®, Learner® and Strategic®.

 The Strategic Thinking Domain sets the direction and the best way forward.
 They provide the ‘What’ of what we need to do.

 Give them a challenge or a problem to solve and they will take the commitment seriously.
 They need the facts, the raw data and lots of it.
 They want to gather in all the information to make the right decisions so need answers to their searching questions.
 Often they need time to think, sometimes alone, to deeply concentrate on getting to the heart of the matter.
 Ask for their opinion and be prepared to listen, they will appreciate your interest.